ShimronAlakkal/Zellow-web/JOBS.md

 > ### Backend and API developer
 > > Experienced in tech like django, flask, or FastAPI.
   > Real world project developed is a major advantage.
+  > Knowledge of flutter is a major plus.
   > Should be able to make performance oriented apps over fancy looking apps.
   > should be familiar with JS and other front-end tools.